-B - Emotions Song: “If you’re happy and you know it clap your hands (clap, clap) x 2 etc.”
+|B||Emotions Song||“If you’re happy and you know it clap your hands (clap, clap) x 2 etc.”

-C - Find Teddy: To work on your child’s concept of positions (e.g., front/back; top/bottom; over/under), place his or her teddy bear in different locations and ask your child to describe where Teddy is.|
+|C||Find Teddy||To work on your child’s concept of positions (e.g., front/back; top/bottom; over/under), place his or her teddy bear in different locations and ask your child to describe where Teddy is.|

 For example, ask your child to make groups or sets using Cheerios - demonstrate how to do this first if necessary.

 |B||Point Out Print||When you are eating breakfast or walking in your community, point out the signs you see, and the letters you find.|

 Ensure that your child is engaged throughout the story by turning the book into a conversation and talking about the pictures and asking questions.

 Language and Communication

-A - Walk & Talk: During a walk with your child, make an effort to ask him or her questions about what he or she sees, hears and smells.
+|A||Walk and Talk||During a walk with your child, make an effort to ask him or her questions about what he or she sees, hears and smells.

 Similarly, after your child has finished watching a television program, ask him or her to summarize it for you.

 For example: House - discuss what is it, who lives in it, look in books to find house pictures, and play a game of house.

 |A||Arts & Crafts||Taking time to make crafts with your child (e.g., colouring, painting, cutting, etc.) will not only help your child to develop fine motor skills, but it will also stimulate his or her creativity!|

 |B||Outdoor Games||Ample space to move around and fresh air provide a perfect opportunity to enhance your child’s gross motor skills through play-based activities such as tag, hopscotch, catch, soccer, etc.|

-C - Watch Then Do||Instead of completing challenging physical tasks for your child (e.g., pouring a drink, brushing teeth, etc.), first model the behavior and then encourage your child to attempt it.|
+|C||Watch Then Do||Instead of completing challenging physical tasks for your child (e.g., pouring a drink, brushing teeth, etc.), first model the behavior and then encourage your child to attempt it.|

 Social Skills and Approaches to Learning

 If your child is shy, they may need your extra support while making new friends.